Configuration

 Config File: /etc/himmelblau/himmelblau.conf

-To enable authentication, you must configure the domains option in the /etc/himmelblau/himmelblau.conf file.
-This setting determines which domains are permitted to authenticate to the host.
-You MUST only specify the primary domain from each tenant.
+To enable authentication, you must configure the domain option in the /etc/himmelblau/himmelblau.conf file.
+This setting determines which tenant/domain is permitted to authenticate to the host.
+You SHOULD specify the primary domain for the tenant.

 All other configuration options are optional.